Papooch/nestjs-cls/README.md

 -   ✔ Mercurius (Fastify)
 -   ⚠ Apollo (Express)
-    -   There's an [issue with CLS and Apollo](https://github.com/apollographql/apollo-server/issues/2042), so in order to work around it, you have to pass `useEnterWith: true` to the `ClsMiddleware` optons.
+    -   There's an [issue with CLS and Apollo](https://github.com/apollographql/apollo-server/issues/2042), so in order to work around it, you have to pass `useEnterWith: true` to the `ClsMiddleware` options.

 ## Others